mysticatea/event-target-shim/README.md

 ## Usage

-This module has been desined that uses together [Browserify](http://browserify.org/).
+This module has been designed that uses together [Browserify](http://browserify.org/).

 ```js
 import EventTarget from "event-target-shim";